DjangoGirls/tutorial/en/dynamic_data_in_templates/README.md

 Post.objects.filter(published_date__lte=timezone.now()).order_by('published_date')
 ```

-Now we put this piece of code inside the `blog/views.py` file (open it in the code editor) by adding it to the function `def post_list(request)`, but don't forget to first add `from django.utils import timezone`:
+So, let's open the `blog/views.py` file in the code editor, and add this piece of code to the function `def post_list(request)` -- but don't forget to first add `from django.utils import timezone`:

 {% filename %}blog/views.py{% endfilename %}
 ```python